Tony Hicks | Head of Sales, Copia Capital

 Decumulation risks can also be managed using guaranteed income as an asset in conjunction with a purpose-built managed portfolio.
 As part of a dedicated decumulation portfolio, guaranteed income producing assets pay a guaranteed income for the life of the client.
 This means fewer assets need to be sold in unfavourable markets to generate income, allowing the investment part of the portfolio to stay invested for longer.
 It can also be weighted slightly more towards equity and alternatives and slightly less towards bonds, offering greater potential for growth without increasing overall risk.

-We currently offer two portfolios designed for clients in decumulation: Copia Select: Retirement Income, which has a greater allocation to alternatives, and Copia Select Retirement Income Plus (RI+), which includes a guaranteed income solution.
+We currently offer two portfolios designed for clients in decumulation: Copia Classic: Retirement Income, which has a greater allocation to alternatives, and Copia Classic Retirement Income Plus (RI+), which includes a guaranteed income solution.
 Contact our sales team if you’d like to find out more about how these portfolios can support your client’s investment needs.

 Rethinking retirement